frequently asked questions

 The first psychotherapy session is generally used to gather some brief background information in order to get to know the client and find out more about his or her struggles and difficulties.
 Following the history intake, I will explain the approach I use in detail, in terms of how it works and what it entails, so that the client can make a more informed decision as to whether it will fit his or her needs.
 If the client decides to continue with the psychotherapeutic process a follow up session is arranged.

 It is important to note that all information shared between the client and clinical psychologist is deemed confidential.
-This means that the psychologist cannot share the information with anyone else, unless given permission to do so.
+This means that the psychologist cannot share the information with anyone else, unless given permission to do so by the psychotherapy client.

 HOW LONG WILL PSYCHOTHERAPY TAKE?

-The Spontaneous Healing Intra-systemic (SHIP) approach consists of five phases.
-Completion of these phases ensures that the client has achieved a sustainable level of healing and growth and will not need to return to the therapy space.
+The psycho-bio-dynamic process consists of five phases.
+Completion of these phases ensures that the psychotherapy client has achieved a sustainable level of healing and growth and will not need to return to the therapy space, unless he or she experiences a subsequent traumatic experience that needs to complete.

 Often what is brought to therapy is a long standing difficulty or way of being, therefore a ‘quick fix’ solution is not always a realistic expectation.
-The length of time that it takes to complete the full process differs from person to person, and most often depends on how much trauma (overwhelming past experiences) the person is carrying from their life journey.
+The length of time that it takes to complete the full process differs from person to person, and most often depends on how much trauma/on-hold nervous energy (overwhelming past experiences) the person is carrying from their life journey.
 In my experience, clients generally experience noticeable and sustainable shifts or changes within the first ten to fifteen sessions.
+To complete all five phases is generally a longer term process.

 how does ship therapy differ from other forms of psychotherapy?